Outsource Branding & Merchandising Designer

 For instance, a designer’s work might provide an ad campaign that ties perfectly into an in-store experience.

 This consistency helps create a better customer experience, making a brand instantly recognizable.
-It’s a role that requires sharp attention to detail, as mistakes can disrupt a brand’s image.
+The role requires sharp attention to detail, as mistakes can disrupt a brand’s image.

 Every asset they create works to support the overall marketing strategy.
 The goal is to make a lasting impact that resonates across all platforms.